Home » Appetizers » Snacks » Easy Refrigerator Pickles Recipe

 Step 1: Making the Brine

 Begin by making a simple brine.
-To do this you will combine vinegar, salt, and sugar in a small saucepan.
-Heat and whisk until the salt and sugar is dissolved.
-Then you will whisk in cold water and chill.
+Combine vinegar, salt, and sugar in a small saucepan.
+Heat and whisk until the salt and sugar are dissolved.
+Then, whisk in cold water and chill.

 While the brine is chilling, cut pickling cucumbers into spears.